Skip to content

 Bound of an algorithm

-there are two bounds of the algorithm. one is tight and the other is a loose bound. for a function f(n) there can be many functions g(n) such that f(n) is O(g(n)). let’s say we have a function f(n) = 5n2 + 4n + 8 then the order of function f(n) is n2. but it’s also the order of n3, n4 and nn.
+There are two bounds of the algorithm.
+One is tight, and the other is loosely bound. for a function f(n) there can be many functions g(n) such that f(n) is O(g(n)). let’s say we have a function f(n) = 5n2 + 4n + 8 then the order of function f(n) is n2.
+But it’s also the order of n3, n4 and nn.

 Big O analysis of algorithms

-let’s say we have a function T(n) that represents the running time of an algorithm in terms of n. then we need to find the big O of function T(n).
+We can also analyse the big O of an algorithm.
+So, to do this, first we need to express the running time of an algorithm as a function of input size n.
+Let’s say we have a function T(n) that represents the running time of an algorithm in terms of n.
+Then we need to find the big O of the function T(n).

-let’s say we have 4 algorithms A, B, C, and D. and the function T(n) represents the running time of an algorithm. then to analyze the algorithm that which one is efficient we need to calculate the big O for function T(n) of all 4 algorithms.
+Let’s say we have 4 algorithms A, B, C, and D, and the function T(n) represents the running time of an algorithm.
+Then, to analyse which algorithm is efficient, we need to calculate the big O for the function T(n) of all 4 algorithms.

-So algorithm A is in the order of n3, similarly, algorithms B, C, and D are in the order of n2, n, and n2. as shown in the above image.
+So algorithm A is in the order of n3; similarly, algorithms B, C, and D are in the order of n2, n, and n2. as shown in Figure 2.

-So algorithm C is efficient for our problem because algorithm c has the fastest running time rate.
+So algorithm C is efficient for our problem because it has the fastest running time.

 Post navigation